 The disposal of risk-bearing data requires particular care.
 Files which have been deleted in the usual way may still be recoverable; instead files containing risk-bearing data must be securely erased.
-ScHARR DS can provide technical assistance.
+ScHARR DS & the DSH team can provide the relevant technical assistance for the storage you are using.

 The retention period for research data is determined by guidance from regulators, funders, sponsors and data providers, which must be adhered to.
 The retention period must be clearly defined within the ethics application and data management plan.
-The University of Sheffield records retention schedule18 can provide guidance if no other guidance is available.
+The University of Sheffield records retention schedule can provide guidance if no other guidance is available.
 Risk-bearing data must be securely erased at the end of the retention period.

-NHS digital has specific requirements to destroy NHS digital provided data at the end of the data sharing agreement (DSA).
+NHS Digital has specific requirements to destroy NHS Digital provided data at the end of the data sharing agreement (DSA).
 It is possible to retain appropriately anonymised or derived data (as allowed under the contracts governing the data sharing), along with analysis code and data extraction requests unless otherwise stated in the DSA.
 However, details must be provided in a data destruction certificate.